MattHowdy/api-task-fix/README.md

 - The API may be run dev mode, where nodemon is utilized for the faster development ("npm run dev")

-For the sake of simpilicity and changeablity MongoDB is used in this project.
+For the sake of simplicity and changeability, MongoDB is used in this project.
-An instance is current running on cloud.mongodb.com.
+An instance is currently running on cloud.mongodb.com.

 # ENV